piotrmocko/angie/README.md

 GNU General Public License version 3 or, at your option, any later version published by the FSF.
 See `LICENSE` for more information.

+## INTERNAL PROJECT – NO SUPPORT THROUGH GITHUB

+This is meant to be an internal software development project for use with our software.
+We do not accept issues or support requests from third parties in this GitHub project.
+Please use the Support section of our site for generic support.
+If you have found a bug please use the Contact Us form on our site.